-- Find the solutions for $yx^2-zx+v=0 \rightarrow 5$ points - X is the unknown variable, and y, z and v are constant coefficients! - You cannot just plug into the quadratic equations! - You must show a complete algebraic process of obtaining the solutions! - Derive the kinematic equation $v^2 = v_0^2 + 2a(x x_0)$ from first principles and the known kinematic equations $\rightarrow$ 10 points - You must show your OWN work in detail to obtain the full credit - Must be in much more detail than in this lecture note!!! - Please do not copy from the lecture note or from your friends.
-You will all get 0! - Due Thursday, Sept.
-4
+- Find the solutions for $yx^2-zx+v=0 \rightarrow 5$ points - x is the unknown variable, and y, z and v are constant coefficients! - You cannot just plug into the quadratic equations! - You must show a complete algebraic process of obtaining the solutions! - Derive the kinematic equation $v^2 = v_0^2 + 2a(x x_0)$ from first principles and the known kinematic equations \rightarrow 10 points - You must show your OWN work in detail to obtain the full credit - Must be handwritten and in much more detail than in this lecture note!!! - Please do not copy from the lecture note or from your friends.
+You will all get 0!! - BE SURE to show all the details of your own work, including all formulae, proper references to them and explanations - Due at the beginning of the class 1:00pm Monday, Feb.
+1 on Canvas - File name must be: SP1-LastName-FirstName-SP21.pdf